-We currently have 24 Union Learning Reps in Bootle Taxes Branch: 18 in the Triad (13 in processing and 5 in the contact centre) and 6 in Litherland House.
-We have a Workplace Learning Coordinator for each of the 3 workplaces and a Branch Learning Coordinator who coordinates learning throughout the whole branch.
+We currently have 14 Union Learning Reps in Bootle Taxes Branch: 7 in the Triad, 3 in Litherland House and 4 in St John’s House.
+We have a Workplace Learning Coordinator for each workplace and a Branch Learning Coordinator who coordinates learning throughout the whole branch.

 The ULRs in Bootle work very hard to help staff progress with their learning.
 We are always on hand to advise any member of staff on any learning queries they may have, whether that may be Accounting, flower arranging or Yoga!
 We can also offer help and advice on distance and online learning if required.